brunodifranco/project-house-rocket-insights/README.md

  - A feasible solution was found for both business problems, leading to profitable results.
  - Five interesting and useful insights were found through Exploratory Data Analysis (EDA).

  We also managed to deliver tables with in-depth financial results, as well as buy and sell suggestion tables.
-Two maps were also provided: one with buy suggestions and another with the average profit by zipcode.
-All this information can be filtered by using the [House Rocket Cloud App](), that also has the five business insights.
+All this information can be filtered by using the [House Rocket Cloud App](https://brunodifranco-house-rocket-app-house-rocket-app-4dn0re.streamlitapp.com/), that also has the five business insights and a interactive Buy Suggestion Map.

 # 8. **Next Steps**
 Further on, this solution could be improved by using [regression models](https://www.imsl.com/blog/what-is-regression-model) to determine wheter a property is in a good buying price, and for which price it could be bought and sold.
 Another interesting study would be to produce a market research, so that data about clients could be collected.
 Then, a [clustering algorithm](https://machinelearningmastery.com/clustering-algorithms-with-python/) could be applied to identify what types of property features each group of customers would prefer.

 # Contact